emmettnicholas/StacMan/README.md

 **FilterBehavior.Strict**
 * Getting a property not included in the [filter](http://api.stackexchange.com/docs/filters) throws a `FilterException`.
 * All filters must be "registered" (with the `RegisterFilters` method) prior to being used.
   * IMPORTANT: `RegisterFilters` incurs one [API call](http://api.stackexchange.com/docs/read-filter) (per 20 unregistered filters) each time it's called, so for best performance, it should be called sparingly and at most once per filter, e.g. once only when your app starts.
-(The "default" filter does not need to be registered.)
+(Built-in filters such as "default" do not need to be registered.)

 **FilterBehavior.Loose**
 * Getting a property not included in the [filter](http://api.stackexchange.com/docs/filters) returns that property type's default value.